willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 [@sec:background:cnn:architectures:2scnn], they are composed of two network towers concurrently processing the network input: the spatial tower takes a single video frame as input, and the temporal tower takes a stack of $T$ optical flow (u, v) pairs.
-We wanted to produce attention maps from both the spatial and temporal tower on a per frame basis, the spatial tower posed no complications in producing attention maps as only a single frame is used as input to the tower.
+We produce attention maps from both the spatial and temporal tower on a per frame basis, the spatial tower poses no complications in producing attention maps as only a single frame is input to the tower.
 The temporal tower is not quite as simple as the spatial tower since it convolves the entire optical flow input in the first layer marginalising time;
 the input/output dimensions of the first layer in the temporal tower are: $224